What you must know if you are considering any surgical procedure

 Possible Risks and Complications

 Every surgical procedure carries potential risks and complications.
-These vary from patient to patient and can be minimised provided you follow your Plastic Surgeon’s post-surgery care instructions.
+These vary from patient to patient and can be minimised provided you follow your Surgeon’s post-surgery care instructions.
 CosMediTour recommends that you do your own research in relation to the risks and possible complications associated with your required procedure.
 For a comprehensive explanation of risks associated with breast implants, please refer to this website: Breast augmentation (implants) – Better Health Channel.

 Post-Surgery Compression Garments

-You will be provided by your Plastic Surgeon with a post-surgery Compression Garment – to aid with swelling, recovery and healing.
+You will be provided by your Surgeon with a post-surgery Compression Garment – to aid with swelling, recovery and healing.
 This will be charged to you at a cost of $60.